 Despite these cultural differences, Korea continues to delight and surprise me.
 It’s also the safest country I’ve ever been in.
 The people have generous and warm spirits.
 As in all countries, adapting to challenges is part of the adventure.
 Just watch out for those loogies.

-Top photo by Alan C. (Creative Commons)
+The Truth About Korean Men top photo by Alan C. (Creative Commons)